 Places in India that lies on International Border

-2: Chitkul- Himachal Pradesh: Chitkul Village is located in Kinnaur Village of Himachal Pradesh and it is the last village on India-China (Tibet) border.
+2: Chitkul- Himachal Pradesh: Chitkul Village is located in Kinnaur Valley of Himachal Pradesh and it is the last village on India-China (Tibet) border.
 Going further is not permitted without special permission.
 Kagyupa Temple in Chitkul is a very famous Buddhist temple and it has a highly valued image of the Shakyamuni Buddha.
-Chitkul is also famous for its potato which are very costly and one of the best in the world.
+Chitkul is also famous for its potato which is very costly and one of the best in the world.

 3: Longewala-Rajasthan: Longewala Village lies in Rajasthan and it is famous for the “Battle of Longewala” that took place during the India-Pakistan war of 1971.
-With only 120 solders to fight against 2000, Indian Army fought bravely on this front and completely destroyed Pakistani attack.
-Final casualties were 2 soldiers dead and one jeep destroyed on Indian side compared to 200 solders of Pakistani Army and 34 tanks lost.
-Battle of Longewala was featured in 1997 movie Border.
-This village is also famous for “Tanot Mata” Temple and during the war of 1965 with Pakistan, Pakistani army dropped several bombs on this temple but neither any bomb fell on the temple nor any bomb lying nearby exploded.Click Here To See The Complete List
+With only 120 soldiers to fight against 2000, the Indian Army fought bravely on this front and completely destroyed Pakistani attack.
+Final casualties were 2 soldiers dead and one jeep destroyed on the Indian side compared to 200 solders of Pakistani Army and 34 tanks lost.
+Battle of Longewala was featured in the 1997 movie Border.
+This village is also famous for “Tanot Mata” Temple and during the war of 1965 with Pakistan, Pakistani Army dropped several bombs on this temple but neither any bomb fell on the temple nor any bomb lying nearby exploded.

-5: Hussainiwala – Punjab: Hussainiwala village lies in Firozpur District of Punjab and on the banks of River Sutlej.
-Hussainwala is famous for “National Martyrs Memorial” and it is a place where Bhagat Singh, Sukhdev and Rajguru were cremated on March 23, 1931.
+5: Hussainiwala – Punjab: Hussainiwala village lies in the Firozpur District of Punjab and on the banks of River Sutlej.
+Hussainwala is famous for “National Martyrs Memorial” and it is a place where Bhagat Singh, Sukhdev, and Rajguru were cremated on March 23, 1931.
 Later on Batukeshwar Dutt (Involved in Bombing with Bhagat Singh) and Vidyawati (Mother of Bhagat Singh) were also cremated here.
-Batukeshwar Dutt specially mentioned in his will that he should be cremated at the same place where Bhagat Singh, Sukhdev and Rajguru were cremated.
+Batukeshwar Dutt specially mentioned in his will that he should be cremated at the same place where Bhagat Singh, Sukhdev, and Rajguru were cremated.
 Every year on 23rd March “Shaheedi Mela” is observed at National Martyrs Memorial.

 Must Read: List of Freedom Fighters of India.

-6: Moreh – Maniupur: Moreh village lies in Chandel district of Manipur and in local Burmese language it means “I’m tire”.
-Moreh is important commercial hub at eastern end of India and it is growing rapidly.
-There is “Indo-Myanmar Friendship Gate” that connects India and Burma.
+6: Moreh – Manipur: Moreh village lies in Chandel district of Manipur and in local Burmese language it means “I’m tire”.
+Moreh is an important commercial hub at the eastern end of India and it is growing rapidly.
+There is “An Indo-Myanmar Friendship Gate” that connects India and Burma.

-9: Lakhpat Town- Gujrat: Lakhpat is small town in Kachchh district of Gujrat and very close to Pakistani border.
-The word Lakhpat means millionaire and in past, city was a major trade center but was ruined by the Muslim Invasions in India and Earthquake that caused Indus River to change its flow.
+9: Lakhpat Town- Gujrat: Lakhpat is a small town in Kachchh district of Gujrat and very close to the Pakistani border.
+The word Lakhpat means millionaire and in the past, the city was a major trade center but was ruined by the Muslim Invasions in India and Earthquake that caused Indus River to change its flow.
 There is an 18th Century fort that marks a 7km border with Pakistan.
 Pir Ghaus Muhammed Tomb and Lakhpat Gurudwara Sahib are major tourist attractions of this place.

 10: Jaigaon – West Bengal: Jaigaon is a municipal town situated in Alipurduar district, West Bengal.
 It is situated on the banks of Torsa River and in between lush green Himalayan Mountain.
 This city is also regarded as the “Gateway to Bhutan” and links north-eastern states of India.
-Bus and car facility are available up to India- Bhutan border.
-Famous “Buxa Tiger Reserve”, situated in Alipurduar District has a status of National Park and home to Bengal Tigers is very close from Jaigaon.
+Bus and car facility is available up to India- Bhutan border.
+Famous “Buxa Tiger Reserve”, situated in Alipurduar District has a status of National Park and home to Bengal Tigers is very close to Jaigaon.

-12: Dawki – Meghalaya: Dwaki is a small town located in Jaintia Hills district of Meghalaya.
+12: Dawki – Meghalaya: Dwaki is a small town located in the Jaintia Hills district of Meghalaya.
 It is located on the border of India-Bangladesh and serves as a major route for coal transportation to Bangladesh.
 Famous for its water resources and lakes there is Dawki Bridge built by Britishers which is a suspension bridge over the Umngot River.